May 8, 2026, 4:57 pm | Read time: 2 minutes

 - Disable the option “Enables Optimization Guide On Device”.

-Criticism of Data Protection and Approach
+Criticism of Privacy and Procedure

 Alexander Hanff not only criticizes the additional storage consumption.
-He also questions the legality of the approach, particularly concerning European and British data protection laws.
+He also questions the legality of the procedure, particularly concerning European and British data protection laws.
 In his view, Google installs the software without consent and collects data in the process.
 Furthermore, Chrome initiates the download again, even if users deliberately delete the file.
 This disregards the explicit wishes of the users.